-- Consumption- The level of resources needed or used by a society
+- Resource Consumption- The level of resources needed or used by a society

 - Sustainable Development- Development that “meets the needs of the current generation without compromising the ability of the future generations to meet their own needs.”
 (UN)

 - Extreme poverty– Is defined as when a person’s income is too low for basic human needs to be met, potentially resulting in hunger and homelessness.

 - Absolute poverty– When a person makes less than $1.90 daily.